BryanPlummer/phrase_detection/README.md

 # phrase_detection
-A Tensorflow implementation of phrase detection framework by Bryan Plummer (bplum@bu.edu).
+A Tensorflow implementation of phrase detection framework by Bryan Plummer (bplum@bu.edu) as described in ["Revisiting Image-Language Networks for Open-ended Phrase Detection"](https://arxiv.org/pdf/1811.07212.pdf).
 This repository is based on the tensorflow implementation of Faster R-CNN available [here](https://github.com/endernewton/tf-faster-rcnn) which in turn was based on the python Caffe implementation of Faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).

 ### Prerequisites
   - A basic Tensorflow installation.
 The code follows **r1.2** format.